Silverbullet069/til/llm/prompt-engineering-best-practices.md

 - Include unit tests.
 - ...

-### Experiment and iterate
+### Test and iterate

-Iterate on your prompt and try again.
-Either you create a new prompt with different _instructions_, or write follow-up prompts to refine previous prompt's outputs.
+Iterate on your prompt.
+If you can, design a strong empirical evaluations.
+If you need to make additional follow-up prompts to refine previous prompt's outputs, write them into the prompt as well.

 ## Prompt Engineering Techniques